 If it REALLY needs a good cleaning, Bar Keeper's Friend works very well.

-I recommend avoid using metal utensils that could scratch the enamel coating.
+I recommend avoid using metal utensils that could scratch the enamel coating on a Dutch Oven.
 Wooden and rubber/silicone utensils are best!

 Recipes to make in your Dutch Oven